serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     id: 'my-id' # If we want to attach to externally created HTTP API its id should be provided here
     name: 'dev-my-service' # Use custom name for the API Gateway API, default is ${opt:stage, self:provider.stage, 'dev'}-${self:service}
     payload: '1.0' # Specify payload format version for Lambda integration ('1.0' or '2.0'), default is '1.0'
-    cors: true # Implies default behavior, can be fine tuned with specficic options
+    cors: true # Implies default behavior, can be fine tuned with specific options
     authorizers:
       # JWT authorizers to back HTTP API endpoints
       someJwtAuthorizer: